By Chuck Woodbury

 I was inspired to write this after seeing this photo taken by a Harvest Host member that was chosen as the “Member Photo of the Month.”
 To me, this is pretty much heaven on Earth.
 It looks so peaceful!

 It appears that in this case, at the Thousand Islands Winery in Alexandria Bay, New York, it’s boondocking only, which I suspect is true at most other Harvest Hosts locations.
-My last stay with Harvest Hosts was at a blueberry farm in Michigan (or was it Minnesota?), where Gail and I camped alone under a beautiful grove of trees, perhaps 30 yards from row upon row of blueberry bushes.
+My last stay with Harvest Hosts was at a blueberry farm in Minnesota, where Gail and I camped alone under a beautiful grove of trees, perhaps 30 yards from row upon row of blueberry bushes.

 That evening, we sat outside in our lawn chairs, sipped wine, and marveled at fireflies that danced all around us.
 Fireflies are magical to those of us from the West, where the insects do not live.
 The following morning, we stopped by the farm’s store for coffee and for fresh pastries to take along on our journey.

-About two years ago, Harvest Hosts signed on as a participating sponsor of RVtravel.com so we have an incentive to say nice things about them.
+About two years ago, Harvest Hosts signed on as a participating sponsor of RVtravel.com so — full disclosure — we have an incentive to say nice things about them.
 That said, I was a member for at least seven or eight years before then, and had already concluded that the membership was a keeper.